 You may, of course, have escaped physical injury, but suffered psychological shock.
 If you are a so-called ‘primary victim’, within the area of potential physical injury (in other words, a direct participant), you can claim for any medically recognised psychological condition you have developed as a result.
 As with physical injuries, you must be able to document this through the evidence of an expert.
 If you are a witness to a horrific accident, but not within the zone of physical danger yourself, it is unlikely that you will be able to claim as a ‘secondary victim’.
 However, if you possess a ‘close tie of love and affection’ to those injured within the accident, such a claim may be open to you, and you should seek expert legal advice.

 Whiplash Injury Information – National Health Service (NHS)

 Know someone that could use this information?
 Send this page by clicking on the SHARE button below:

 SIGN UP for a FREE Consultation with a Claims Specialist

 Car Accident Injury Claimants are Asking About:

-- injuries you can get from a car accident
+- what injuries do you get from a car crash

-- what injuries u can substain from a car crash
+- what types of injuries can you get from a car accident